paul-ollis/vim-vpe/docs/api/api.vpe.rst

                     disp.buf.append('Another line')

             When the context ends, the modifiable option is reset to its original value.
-An alterative approach is:
+An alternative approach is:

             .. code-block:: py